hrishin/hrishidev/_posts/2025-12-15-building-stock-exchange-in-the-cloud.markdown

 - **Elastic Network Adapter (ENA) Express**: Enhanced networking with lower latency and higher throughput.
 Amazon linux comes with the right ENA driver, however other distros need to make sure about ENA drivers are installed[3].
 - **Elastic Fabric Adapter(EFA)**: EFA could be used to reduce the latency by few more microseconds with the kernel bypass tequniques.

-Note: Kernel-bypass approaches such as DPDK introduce trade-offs—they make debugging network operations difficult because traditional tools or instrumentation/metrics won't work in such setups.
+Note: Kernel bypass approaches such as DPDK introduce trade-offs—they make debugging network operations difficult because traditional tools or instrumentation/metrics won't work in such setups.

 ### Compute Cluster for Applications
 - **EC2 with an autoscaler**: Offers the most performance-efficient option for latency-critical workloads.